-Note: Vegetable exhibitors: The vegetable exhibitors receiving the most blue awards are chosen to exhibit at the State Fair.
+Note: Vegetable exhibitors: The vegetable exhibitors receiving the most blue awards and/or display excellent produce are chosen to exhibit at the State Fair.
 Names will be posted in youth building.
 If selected for State Fair, pick up State Fair book in the youth building and follow all rules.
 Also, a plaque will be awarded to the high-score individual in the vegetable crops judging contest (see section 14).